kinseyzaire/galvanize-intro-to-deploying-express-pg-apps-to-heroku/README.md

 1. What is a config variable?
 1. What is a release?

-Using [draw.io](https://www.draw.io/) Draw a diagram that illustrates how Heroku works and incorporate the above components.
+Using [draw.io](https://www.draw.io/) (or a software of your choosing), draw a diagram that illustrates how Heroku works and incorporate the above components.
 Then, add a `your-name.md` file to this repo and add your answers to each of the above questions.
 Add your diagaram, `add`, `commit`, `push` and submit a PR.

 ## Getting Started with Heroku